читайте также

 In the secondary market, apartments sold for about 14% less than new builds – around $1,550 per sq. m.
 Prices rose nearly 10% year-on-year in both categories, but Galt & Taggart analysts warn that such growth is unlikely to continue: sales are slowing, and the share of unsold inventory remains significant.

-Price growth is outpacing rental rates.
-On Airbnb, the average daily rate in August was $44 – just $2 higher than a year earlier.
-As a result, returns have fallen: while investments in Batumi real estate generated around 10% annually in 2023, they now yield about 7.4%.
-These are gross figures; after expenses, the real yield was around 5–6%, and it is even lower now.
-The price per square meter is growing faster than rental income, extending the payback period for investors.
+Price growth continues to outpace the dynamics of rental rates.
+On Airbnb, the average daily rental price in August reached $44 — only two dollars higher than a year earlier.
+As a result, returns have declined: while in 2023 investments in Batumi real estate generated about 10% per annum, they now bring 7.4% before expenses, with actual figures lower by 2–3 percentage points.
+In addition, the price per square meter is rising faster than rental income, and investment payback periods are becoming longer.

-Scenario analysis shows that without an increase in tourist arrivals and longer average stays, rental yields will continue to decline.
-With a moderate 5% annual growth in tourism, yields could drop to 3.4%; with 10% growth — to 5.1%.
-And again, these are gross figures — the net profitability would be 2–3 percentage points lower.
-Only if the number of tourists grows by about 15% per year will the yield remain near the current level of 7.4%.
-Analysts emphasize that market stabilization is possible only through greater diversification of tourist flows and an extended travel season.
+Scenario analysis shows that without an increase in tourist inflows and average length of stay, returns will continue to fall.
+With a moderate 5% annual growth in tourism, yields would drop to 3.4%; with 10% growth — to 5.1%.
+Only if tourism expands by at least 15% annually will the current yield level be maintained.

-Nevertheless, Batumi remains attractive compared with other resorts.
-The 7.4% yield is lower than Dubai’s (9%) but higher than Europe’s average 4–6%.
-A 40 sq. m. apartment in Batumi costs about $76 thousand – compared with $118 thousand in Nicosia and Antalya, $152 thousand in Budva, and over $300 thousand in Dubai.
-Even with lower margins, the Georgian market remains one of the most affordable by price-to-income ratio.
+Nevertheless, Batumi still looks attractive compared with other resort markets.
+The annual yield of 7.4% is below Dubai’s 9% but higher than the European average of 4–6%.
+A Batumi apartment of 40 sq. m costs around $76,000, compared with $118,000 in Nicosia and Antalya, $152,000 in Budva, and over $300,000 in Dubai.
+Even with shrinking margins, the city remains one of the most affordable markets in terms of price-to-income ratio.

 Luxury Projects